 You can download either edition from the primary download page.

 The SNIP feature road map is largely driven by user requests.
-We feel that at this time we have provided most everything the smaller network operator might conceivably want to have (and at a cost that is many thousands of dollar less costly than other alternatives).
+We feel that at this time we have provided almost everything the smaller network operator might conceivably want to have (and at a cost that is many thousands of dollar less costly than other alternatives).
 If you feel we missed a trick, please let us know with an email.

 Please Help Us, Feedback Wanted